How Long Does It Take For Payroll To Process?

 Paying with a paper check involves handwriting the check and mailing (or hand delivering) the check to the employee.
 The employee then needs to deposit the check at the bank before the funds appear in their account.

-On average, checks take two days to days to clear so if you pay your employees with a physical, handwritten check then you need to give yourself at least five days' lead time to ensure your employee receives the fund on time.
+On average, checks take two days to days to clear.
+If you pay employees with a physical, handwritten check, you need to give yourself at least five days’ lead time to ensure your employee receives the funds on time.
 Depending on the local mail service’s speed, you may need to add a few days to the turnaround time for the employee’s ultimate payday.

 Paper checks are useful if an employee doesn’t have a bank account and can’t provide account information.
 Checks also provide a paper trail and places pay stubs directly in the employee’s hands.
 However, hand delivery and mailing the checks can take time and there’s the risk that they will get lost.